ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 15. ADDED Shadow and Stone.
 16. ADDED Book of Druids (which adds Circle of Dreams, Circle of the Shepherd, and the Circle of Wildfire for Druids).
 17. ADDED Grimoire Familiar.
+18. REMOVED 5 mods related to overflowing sales inventory on Withers.

 ## Listonomicon v6.1.6 Hotfix
 Save safe?
 Yes!* (probably)